kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/11_chapter_X.md

-In addition to the two Mustaghs, a number of other passes which used to join Baltistan with the Hunza-Nagar district, Yarkand, etc., have been so utterly abandoned that i some cases it is no longer known where they were.
+In addition to the two Mustaghs, a number of other passes which used to join Baltistan with the Hunza-Nagar district, Yarkand, etc., have been so utterly abandoned that in some cases it is no longer known where they were.
 The only pass which still remains open is the Karakoram, much further eastward and coming under the influence of the arid climate of Tibet, thanks to which it is free from ice and snow, though nearly 19,000 feet in altitude.